Head of course: Benedikt Haubrich, Wulf Twiehaus (deputy)

 - 7. Duration of studies

-The state Baden-Württemberg is not charging tuition fees anymore since summer semester 2012.
+The state of Baden-Württemberg has not been charging tuition fees since the summer semester 2012.

 Informations for educational support BAFöG: here (in German)